 Breakdown of Communication Is the Death Knell for Companies

 Harvard Business Review referred to communication failures as "The Silent Killer of Big Companies."
 Why would the demise be silent?
 Often there is an unnoticed disconnect between employees and leaders that build.
-A lack of engagement makes it easy to overlook problems smoldering.
-When there is a breakdown in communication between employees and their leaders or managers, the disconnect negatively affects customer service.
+A lack of employee engagement makes it easy to overlook problems smoldering.
+When there is a breakdown in communication between employees and their leaders or managers, the disconnect negatively often affects customer service.
 Employees face the public so if employees are unhappy, they convey their discontent subtly (or blatantly) to everyone they come into contact with.
+In one company I worked with years ago, a resentful employee was stealing regularly to wreck havoc and another was embezzling for over a year before it was discovered!
+Leaders and company owners that don't pay attention and create a culture of engagement incur the biggest costs.

 A recent study revealed that the number one reason employees leave companies is due to "bad" management.
 Even when employees love their work, they wear down under poor leadership.
 It boils down to interpersonal skills.
 Trust is the foundation of all our relationships, including at work.
 Some of the things employees voiced in the study were a lack of appreciation, leaders not taking responsibility for mistakes, and not acknowledging employee's improvement.
 These actions may appear straightforward.
 But a CEO or manager needs an awareness of other people to engage employees at this level.
 They also need an understanding of how they impact others.
 Both of these are emotional competencies.
 It turns out that such simple actions require emotional fitness.